-We strongly suggest bringing a long sleeve shirt to protect your arms from vegetation and the sun.
+We strongly suggest bringing a long sleeve shirt to protect your arms from vegetation, insects and the sun.
 Dressing in layers is very strongly suggested and bringing a change of clothing for the afternoon is recommended.

 It’s the Caribbean in May!
 We can expect San Juan and Ponce temperatures to be in the mid to high-80s during the day and the mid-70s at night.
 We ask that you prepare for the warm weather accordingly.
 Hydration is key during this event - so please make sure to drink plenty of water, which we will provide at each work site.

 Although it will be hot, we suggest wearing/bringing breathable layers to protect you from the sun.

-Wednesday night Discover Puerto Rico will be hosting an evening reception with heavy hors d’oeuvres.
+In the evening, Discover Puerto Rico will be hosting an evening reception with heavy hors d’oeuvres.
 San Juan has an incredible food scene - we suggest enjoying the local cuisine by trying the local restaurants within San Juan that evening on your own.

-Thursday evening will be hosted by the Puerto Rico Tourism Company, Hilton Ponce, Serrallés Family and Don Q Rum at the Museo Castillo Serrallés.
+The evening will be hosted by the Puerto Rico Tourism Company, Hilton Ponce, Serrallés Family and Don Q Rum at the Museo Castillo Serrallés.
 Enjoy the local spirit of Ponce with a food festival and craft fair with items of sale from local artisans and vendors.